PoC Guide: Getting Started with Citrix Virtual Apps and Desktop Service

 - Click Citrix Cloud on top of the page.
 Search for the Citrix Virtual Desktops Service Tile.
 Click Request Trial.

-- If you know who your account team is, please reach out to them to get the trial approved.
-If you are unsure who your account team is, please continue to next step.
+- If you know who your account team is, contact them to get the trial approved.
+If you are unsure who your account team is, continue to the next step.

 - Click Request a Call

 - Enter your details and in Comments section specify “Citrix Virtual Desktops service trial”.
 Click Submit.
 Citrix Sales contact you to give you access to the service.
 Note: This is not immediate, a Citrix sales rep will reach out

 Resource locations contain the resources required to deliver applications and desktops to your users.
 Your resource locations include your active delivery domain controller, your hypervisor or cloud services (hosts), your session hosts, and your cloud connectors.

 - Log in to your Citrix Cloud Console from your cloud connector (this can be done via RDP).

 - Under Resource Locations Click Edit or Add New

 - Click the ellipses on the top right of the new resource location.
 Click Manage Resource Location.